rj-cloudsecurity/cloud-security-iam-portfolio/README.md

 # Coud & Security Learning Repository

 This repository contains my study notes and hands-on exercises for multiple Microsoft cloud certifications.
-It supports my development in Cloud, Identity & Access Management (IAM), and Cloud Security.
+It is designed to support my development in Cloud, Identity & Access Management (IAM), and Cloud Security.

----

 ## Purpose
-I use this repository to document what I learn while studying Azure fundamentals.
-It helps me structure my knowledge, track progress, and prepare for future certifications such as AZ-104, MS-900, and SC-900.
+This repository serves as a central place to document what I learn while studying Microsoft cloud fundamentals.
+It helps me organize knowledge, track progress, and prepare for certifications such as AZ-900, AZ-104, MS-900, and SC-900.

----

 ## Repository Structure